MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 ### Documentation
 The last tabs allows you to create a paginated documentation.
 Like description every pages can be written with markdown or set from asset.

+## Manage subscription

+On the team APIs screen on your team back office, it's possible to manage for every APIs its subscriptions by clicking on the `key` button.
+You can activate/deactivate API keys or update metadata.